 When you sleep next to someone else, especially another hot sleeper or a big fluffy animal, you're more likely to warm up, due to the added body heat.
 GhostBed Luxe is a great cooling mattress for couples (or wookiee owners) because it offers a medium profile around a five on the firmness scale that accommodates all different sleeping positions.
 That means you and your significant other can sleep in different positions (combination and side, for example) and still be perfectly comfortable.

-One of the best parts about this bed is its cooling tech.
+One of the best parts about this bed cooling bed is its tech.
 The cover is infused with half an inch of cooling fiber, which makes the bed feel cold when you lie down.
 Seriously, right away you can tell GhostBed Luxe is designed to be cool.

-GhostBed also added a layer of "Ghost Ice" on top of the memory foam comfort layer, which is supposed to absorb your body heat and disperse it evenly throughout the bed.
+GhostBed also added a layer of "Ghost Ice" cooling technology on top of the memory foam layer.
+This comfort layer is supposed to absorb your body heat and disperse it evenly throughout the bed.
 Memory foam beds have been called out before for retaining heat, but the GhostBed Luxe absolutely isn't guilty of that.

 The brand says it's the coolest bed in the world.
 That's an assertion I'm not fully prepared to back, but I can say it's a seriously cooling mattress, and one of the coolest I've ever tested.

 Some hot sleepers don't want to drop more than $1,500 on a new mattress.
-Luckily there are budget-friendly options that're effective at keeping your body temperature down while you sleep.
-Cocoon Chill comes in either a 12-inch hybrid or 10-inch all-foam model, but I recommend the hybrid, since it promotes more airflow than the foam Cocoon Chill.
+Luckily there are budget-friendly options that are effective at keeping your body temperature down while you sleep.
+Cocoon Chill is a cooling bed that fits perfectly on my best mattress for hot sleepers list.
+It comes in either a 12-inch hybrid or 10-inch all-foam model, but I recommend the hybrid, since it promotes more airflow than the foam Cocoon Chill.

 Regardless of the construction you go with, these memory foam beds will come fitted with a phase-change cooling cover.
 Right when you lay on the top of the bed you can feel its cooling relief against your backside.
 It's effective, considering how much you're paying for this mattress.